 The Eagle has redundant hydraulic systems.
 In general, if one fails others take over, but there’s an exception, and that is the Utility A system.
 It operates, among other things, the landing gear, nosewheel steering, and brakes, the stuff you need to land and taxi back to the chocks.
 The procedure, should you experience Utility A failure, is to declare an emergency, lower the landing gear by pulling the emergency extension handle, drop the tailhook, touch down on the first brick, and take the approach end cable.
 The cable will stop you right now.

-Should you miss the cable and find yourself rolling down the runway at 150 knots with no brakes or steering, there’s another handle you can pull, but the stopping and steering it gives you is limited … there should be just enough to bring you to a stop straight ahead on the runway.
+Should you miss the cable and find yourself rolling down the runway at 150 knots with no brakes or steering, there’s another handle you can pull, but the stopping and steering it gives you is limited … pressure from an accumulator should give you just enough emergency braking to bring you to a stop straight ahead on the runway.
 They’ll have to tow you in from there.
 Oh, and with emergency braking there’s no anti-skid, so you’re probably going to blow the tires getting the jet stopped.

-So yeah, Utility A failure is kind of a big deal, but it’s not rare either.
-Still, it’s not every day you have to use the tailhook to keep from running off the runway.
+So yeah, Utility A failure is kind of a big deal but fortunately rare.
+It’s not every day you have to use the tailhook to keep from running off the runway.